hksharma2004/browser-useLLM/README.md

 ## What It Does

-Browser-UseLLM acts as your tireless tech research assistant, utilizing AI agents to:
+Browser-UseLLM acts as your tireless tech research assistant, utilizing AI agents:

 - **Smart Web Browsing**: Automatically visits tech websites like GSMArena, PhoneArena, and TechRadar
 - **Real-time Data Collection**: Scrapes current prices, specifications, and reviews